Your Health. Your Family. Your Choice.

 there are three search choices that show context around the desired text:

-However, what if you want to see events with all of the listed vaccines?
-For example, what if you want to see events in which DTAP and MMR were given at the same time?
+However, what if you want to see cases with all of the listed vaccines?
+For example, what if you want to see cases in which DTAP and MMR were given at the same time?
 To do this, click on Match All under the Symptom or Vaccine list.

-When the Age grouping is selected (in Section 1), the patient ages are grouped according to these age breaks:
+When the Age grouping is selected (in Section 1), the patient ages are grouped according to these age breaks (the same as are used by CDC Wonder):

 If the above set of age breaks is not suitable, Expert Mode offers a grouping called Age, Custom that lets any set of age breaks to be used.
 If any of the groupings is Age, Custom then the following section will appear in the search form: